About Meyer & McGuire

 In June of 2006, we retired from teaching and started working on The Road Less Traveled, a new CD.
 Many of our fans asked for a CD with just Siobhan and me on it; so we gave it a shot.
 We recorded it at Rich Cooley Studios, a great little place about one mile from our house.
 All the music on the recording is produced by us, and with Rich Cooley’s help, Siobhan mixed and mastered the recording.
 Siobhan also did the graphics for the CD with the help of Meredith Mallwitz and Jamie Frarey, two of our long-time friends from the area.
 We completed the project in May of 2008.
 Once again, the CD illustrates our growth as musicians, and we love it.
 Hope you do too!

-Since the recording of The Road Less Traveled, we have embarked on some new ventures in the world of music.
+After the recording of The Road Less Traveled, we embarked on some new ventures in the world of music.
 In 2012, we started hosting a concert series, “Singer/songwriters in the Side Room.”
-Twice a month, we have regional singer/songwriters showcase their original material at Buffalo Bill’s Family Restaurant and Taproom in Shortsville, NY.
+Twice a month, we had regional singer/songwriters showcase their original material at Buffalo Bill’s Family Restaurant and Taproom in Shortsville, NY.
 As a result of the retirement of Bill and Robin Mallwitz, the owners of Buffalo Bill’s, our concert series moved in 2018 to Rio Tomatlan in Canandaigua, NY.
 Unfortunately, the concert series came to an abrupt halt in March of 2020 with the arrival of the pandemic.
-At this time, we cannot say when or if the concert series will resume.
+In 2021, we started up the concert series at our home in Canandaigua.
+The series is called "Parkside Poets," and we host six shows from Memorial Day Weekend through Labor Day Weekend.

 During the time of hosting this concert series, we released some singles, “Last Man Standing,” “When You Were Cute and I Had All My Hair,” “Livin’ Small,” and “Just One.”
 We did this with the help of Perry Cleaveland, Bob Spadafora, and Rich Cooley.